-AYNOR, SC (WMBF) - A building that holds a painful past is now set to be torn down.
-The Town of Aynor is taking a piece of its history and transforming it for the future.
+AYNOR, SC (WMBF) - Demolition has begun on a building that holds a painful past for the Town of Aynor as they now work to take that piece of its history and transform it for the future.

 The Nellie Burke Levister Elementary School has stood as a part of Aynor's, and the surrounding area's, history for more than 60 years, and is a part of many lives.
 Now the school will hold a different space in this community for the years to come.

 Back in 1953, Diane Brown was one of the first students to ever step inside.
 "I can still see what it was like," she explained.
 "It paints a lot of memories.
 Lots of memories."

 The now-dark halls of the school are filled with a mixture of painful and happy memories for the Aynor community, back in a world that was black and white.

 "We didn't have a bus to ride on, and white kids did," said Brown.

 The Annie Burke Levister School's peeling walls, missing windows and broken floors all make up one of Horry County's last remaining symbols of segregation.